Targeted Participation Program category two guidelines

 - Only one successful application per organisation per financial year may be considered.

-Key dates for category two: two competitive funding rounds
+Key dates for category one: annual competitive funding round

 Grant round opens